 1. Healthy Baked Goods

-Between Nutrition Books, Pinterest, Blogs, and Recipe Developer Instagram accounts, there are no shortages of healthy baked goods.
+Between Healthy Cookbooks, Pinterest, Blogs, and Foodie Instagram accounts, there is no shortage of recipes for healthy baked goods.
 Find whatever fits your style- whether it is paleo, plant-based, no added-sugar, etc. and get baking!
 Bring some fresh baked muffins or a slice of some healthy banana bread to the airport and you’ll be so happy and satisfied that you did.

 2. Nuts and Nut Butter Packets

-Nuts are a great healthy snack that are full of healthy fats to keep you full longer.
-Try bringing an individual bag of nuts with you.
-Buying a full, large bag of nuts at the airport makes it tempting to overeat.
-Also, try bringing an individual packet of nut butter to the airport.
+Nuts are a great healthy snack that are full of healthy fats that help keep you feeling full and satisfied.
+Try bringing an individual bag of nuts with you when you travel.
+Buying a full, large bag of nuts at the airport may be tempting, however, the larger portion size makes it easier to overeat.
+I recommend portioning out the nuts or purchasing an individual bag if possible.
+Alternatively, try bringing an individual packet of nut butter to the airport.
 Get plain or flavored nut butters for a snack that tastes like a treat!

 3. Raw Oats

-Although overnight oats are out of the question, bring your own raw oats to make your own oatmeal!
+Although overnight or cooked oats are out of the question, bring your own raw oats to make your own oatmeal!
 Fill an individual container with raw oats and add a scoop of protein powder, some cinnamon, flaxseeds, or chia seeds if you want to add a boost of protein and fiber.
-You can get hot water for free at a Starbucks in the airport or at most airport lounges if you have a membership.
+Once you go through security, you can mix the oats with hot water to make oatmeal.
+You can get hot water for free at a Starbucks or at most airport lounges if you have a membership.
 Top the oats with some nut butter or add fresh fruit for some added fat and fiber.

 5. Hard-Boiled Eggs

 Hard boil eggs only take about 12 minutes to make and are packed with nutrients.
 They are full of protein and healthy fats to keep you full longer.
+Since they are perishable, plan on eating these immediately or pack in a lunchbox with small bags of frozen fruit to keep cool.
+I like packing a couple of baggies full of frozen grapes to use as ice packs.
 Vital Farms even makes sealed two packs of hard- boiled eggs that contain mini salt and pepper packs – perfect for travel!